borg286/sevtech2/README.md

 * Wolf - Strength

+### Totem tips

-Put 6x horse and 1x enderman + 1x ocelot throughout your base.
+* Put 6x horse and 1x enderman + 1x ocelot throughout your base.
 Put 6x high wolf and 6x cow on entrances of base to fend off foes.

-When hunting for Shadow creatures during a night, carve a totem base and Enderman totem into the nearby trees, so that you have constant night vision.
+* When hunting for Shadow creatures during a night, carve a totem base and Enderman totem into the nearby trees, so that you have constant night vision.
 Add in Horse totems if the area is swampy for speed boost.
 Or Wolf totems if battling the Shadow Beasts.

-When mining underwater for clay, salt, etc. take some wood logs, and make a totem with Squid, Enderman, and Buffalo totems.
+* When mining underwater for clay, salt, etc. take some wood logs, and make a totem with Squid, Enderman, and Buffalo totems.
 You'll be able to breathe, see, and mine normally.

 ## Farming